DaJoker29/worldbuilding-project-omd/Session 64 - 05.22.2025.md

 - Rahadin standing in the hallway, looking at the statue.
 - Adi finds the Vampir.
 He refuses his offer for immortality.
 - Pidlwick opens another room.
 Giant frog thing appears and we fight it again.

+**How great would thiis group be if we built trust and worked as a team?**